Tied Links in various topological settings

 \begin{defn} \rm Two oriented tied links $L(P)$ and $L^{\prime}(P^{\prime})$ are {\it tie isotopic} if: \smallbreak \begin{itemize} \item the links $L$ and $L^{\prime}$ in $S^3$ are ambient isotopic and \smallbreak \item the sets $P$ and $P^{\prime}$ define the same partition of the set of components of $L$ and $L^{\prime}$. \end{itemize} \end{defn}

 Our aim now is to study tied links via {\it tied braids}, that is, usual braids in $S^3$ equipped with ties.
-We first need to relate tied links to tied braids (Alexander's theorem) and then understand how tie isotopy can be translated on the level of tied braids (Markov's theorem).
-Toward that end, we now introduce the {\it monoid of tied braids} which plays the role of the braid group for tied links.
+We first need to relate tied links to tied braids (by the analogue of the Alexander theorem) and then understand how tie isotopy can be translated on the level of tied braids (by the analogue of the Markov theorem).
+Toward that end, we introduce the {\it monoid of tied braids} which plays the role of the braid group for tied links.

-\begin{defn} \rm The tied braid monoid $TB_{n}$ is the monoid generated by $\sigma_1, \ldots, \sigma_{n-1}$, the usual braid generators of $B_{n}$, and the generators $\eta_1, \ldots, \eta_{n-1}$, called ties (see Figure~\ref{gs3}), satisfying the braid relations of $B_{n}$ together with the following relations:
+\begin{defn} \rm The tied braid monoid $TM_{n}$ is the monoid generated by $\sigma_1, \ldots, \sigma_{n-1}$, the usual braid generators of $B_{n}$, and the generators $\eta_1, \ldots, \eta_{n-1}$, called ties (see Figure~\ref{gs3}), satisfying the braid relations of $B_{n}$ together with the following relations:

 \end{defn}

 \begin{defn}\rm The {\it generalized tie} $\eta_{i, j}$, joining the $i^{th}$ with the $j^{th}$ strand is defined as: